The afterglow of GW170817 from every angle: Prospects for detecting the afterglows of binary neutron star mergers: Results

 \subsection{Impact of timing of observations}

-Our default observing window extends from $1$~day to $1$~year after the BNS merger, with the requirement that the afterglow reach twice the threshold detection limit to be considered detectable.
+Our default observing plan has 5 observations spaced from $3$~days to $1$~year after the BNS merger, with the requirement that the afterglow reach the detection limit in at least one observation to be considered detectable.
 However, afterglows, particularly off-axis afterglows, are broadly peaked, so the timing of individual observations is not particularly critical.
 Fig.~\ref{fig_LIGO_prob_at_time} shows the probability that an event will have a detectable afterglow (brighter than the threshold limit) on a given day for our standard model assumptions.
-This reaches up to a $44\%$ chance of detecting an X-ray afterglow on day $106$, compared to a $50\%$ overall chance of being detectable.
+This reaches up to a $41\%$ chance of detecting an X-ray afterglow on day $100$, compared to a $45\%$ overall chance of being detectable.
 The radio and optical detection probabilities peak earlier in Fig.~\ref{fig_LIGO_prob_at_time}, because the afterglows detectable in those bands are at higher densities and/or smaller angles, meaning they peak earlier.

 Due to the broad afterglow peak, the observing window can be shortened without significantly decreasing the number of detectable afterglows.
-For example, if the end of the observing window is shorted from $1$~year to $3$~months, the fraction of afterglows detectable only decreases by about $10\%$, e.g. form $50\%$ to $45\%$ for X-ray afterglows with our standard assumptions.
-In other words, by $3$~months after the merger, $90\%$ of all afterglows that will ever be detectable will have been bright enough to be detected.
-Ending observations at $6$~months, the decrease in detectability is only about $5\%$ compared to $1$~year.
+If the observation at $1$ year is excluded, the probability of detecting an afterglow only decreases about $3\%$ for our standard case (from $45\%$ to $42\%$) for X-rays.
+The largest reduction is for the ``next gen'' sensitivities with a GW range of $170$~Mpc, with a reduction of $6\%$, from $64\%$ to $56\%$ in X-ray.
+In other words, by $3$~months after the merger, $90\%$ of all afterglows that will ever be detectable will have been detected.

 Delaying the start of the observing window also does not result in a significant decrease in the number of detectable afterglows.
-For example, delaying the start of observations from $1$~day to $1$~week only results in a $\sim1\%$ decrease.
-However, early observations are critical for detecting the afterglow before it reaches it's peak brightness, which is needed to constrain the observer angle and other afterglow parameters.
-In X-rays, with our standard model parameters, about $5\%$ of detectable afterglows have already peaked at $1$~day.
-By $1$~week, $15\%$ of X-ray afterglows have already peaked.
+For example, delaying the start of observations from $3$~days to $10$~days only results in a $<1\%$ decrease in the number of detectable afterglows.
+The exception is the ``shallow survey'' cases, where nearly all detections happen at $1$ or $3$ days.